allison-stack/Enviroclean/README.md

 # Problems

-Android: Unable to test the application as no one in the group owns an Android device
+Android: Unable to test the application as no one in the group owns an Android device.

 IOS: Unable to test the application as did not have budget and time for the application to be verfied on the App Store.

 # Application Demo